MatteoJoliveau/stories/content/skyfarer/combat.md

 > 2) Players
 > 3) Chorister Bee

-### Choosing stations

-Before the fight begins, players have to choose their station.
+After rolling for initiative, but before the fight begins, players have to choose their station.
 They can also remain on deck, ready to move and do their part.
 It is recommended that at least the **Helm** and **Guns** are manned, otherwise they won't be able to attack or defend themselves.

-Players can choose to hop in or out of a station as a free action at the beginning of each turn, for example to perform a special action that requires another station.

-> **Example**
-> At the beginning of the turn, the gunner leaves the main cannon and rushes to the **Communications Room**.
-> It then proceeds to bark mean swears and colourful insults to the enemy Dreadnought, attempting to *intimidate* it.

-### Attacking
+## Attacking

 Attacks consist of two dice rolls, a `d10` for hitting and a `d6` for damages.